NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gozreh - Major Boon.md

-**Major Boon** Gozreh has blessed you with their wind in your stride.
-You gain a +30-foot status bonus to your Speeds, and you gain a [[Actions/Fly|Fly]] Speed equal to your land Speed.
+Gozreh has blessed you with their wind in your stride.

+You gain a +30-foot status bonus to your Speeds, and you gain a fly Speed equal to your land Speed.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*